sensu/sensu-alpha-documentation/06-checks-and-assets.md

 configuration management system, where your systems, images, containers, might not have everything required to run a execute a check.

-At runtime the agent sequentially fetches assets and stores them in it's local cache.
-On subsequent check executions it checks for the presence of the asset in it's cache and ensures that the contents matches it's checksum.
+At runtime the agent sequentially fetches assets and stores them in its local cache.
+On subsequent check executions it checks for the presence of the asset in its cache and ensures that the contents matches its checksum.

 ### Asset Structure